Stuff-for-CodeCool/simple-flask-ajax-thing/README.md

 The most common methods used for REST APIs are GET, POST, PUT, and DELETE

+!!
+There is some database-related stuff on branch `database`

 ## On the server side

 In a Flask application, these correspond to their respective decorators (if using a Flask version > 2.0)